 “These are products that our customers want built,” Mr Krzanich said, adding that the new products also would serve the data centre market and household devices that are connected online.

 In addition, Intel wants to develop programmable chips for driverless cars that would enable vehicle manufacturers to update algorithms in real time.
 “They can continue to make improvements in the safety and quality of the vehicle,” Mr Krzanich said.
+Many companies are already developing the technology needed for driverless cars, and with autonomous vehicle technology accelerating at a rapid rate already, Intel’s push for further advancement might mean we see driverless cars on our roads sooner than we might have previously thought.

 Intel will finance the deal through a combination of cash and debt and said that it expected to generate free cashflow within a year of its completion.